-Course Title Sports and Fitness NCFE Level 2 Award
+Course Title Sports and Fitness NCFE 1 (Participation, Sports Coaching and Fitness Development)

 Level Comparable to SCQF Level 5

 Campus Arbroath - Saltire Centre

 Gardyne

 Days Arbroath: Friday 9-1pm

 Gardyne: Monday and Wednesday 2-4pm

 There are no entry requirements for this course however, school staff should ensure pupils have a genuine interest in participating in sports and fitness related activities and are suitable for Level 5 study.
+This course is ideal for S4 pupils.